 HORMONES usually work together to keep your body running smoothly.
 But hormone levels can rise or fall for all sorts of reasons, disrupting the natural harmony of your ENDOCRINE SYSTEM.
 This is called hormonal imbalance.

-Hormonal imbalance can have serious consequences on your health, impacting your energy levels, digestion, fertility, and even triggering acne breakouts.
+Hormonal imbalance can have serious consequences on your health, impacting your energy levels, digestion, and fertility, and even triggering acne breakouts.
 If you’re dealing with a hormone imbalance, you may need to consult a medical professional or make lifestyle changes to moderate your hormone levels.

 Hormones are chemical messengers produced by the glands of your ENDOCRINE SYSTEM.
 They travel around your bloodstream to various organs and tissues, influencing processes like: